Adding negative keywords to your Performance Max campaigns can help you avoid wasting money on clicks that are unlikely to convert.

 This way, you can avoid showing your ads to people who are looking for something else.

-You can use these three questions to find the best negative keywords:
+You can use these three questions to find the best negative keywords in Performance Max Campaigns:

 A low clickthrough rate means that the search is not relevant to your campaign.
 You can either add it as a negative keyword or create a new ad group with a better ad.